tohoilamskl/Group162Battleship/readme.md

 ### Compilation and Execution Instructions:
-* Use command "Makefile main" to compile the program
+* Use command "g++ -pedantic-errors -std=c++11 main.cpp displayGameHistory.cpp -o main" to compile the program

 * Use command "./main" to execute the program